astridx/meinblog/sik/r/docker-react-development/index.md

 ---
-title: "How to Docker with React"
+title: 'How to Docker with React'
-description: "A short walkthrough on how to use Docker with React in a development environment.
-We will cover how to dockerize your first React app ..."
+description: 'A short walkthrough on how to use Docker with React in a development environment.
+We will cover how to dockerize your first React app ...'
-date: "2020-02-18T03:54:46+02:00"
+date: '2020-02-18T03:54:46+02:00'
-categories: ["Docker", "React"]
+categories: ['Docker', 'React']
-keywords: ["docker react", "docker react app"]
+keywords: ['docker react', 'docker react app']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />